greenshot/greenshot/README.md

 * Open the solution from the src directory in Visual Studio
 * Rebuild and start...

-If you can't use Visual Studio 2019 (preview) try the following:
+If you can't use Visual Studio 2019, Rider from Jetbrains is also supported and you can also work with the commandline:
 * Open a powershell / shell in the directory where you cloned this repo
 * run dotnet build src/Greenshot.sln